jvmastro/School_District_Analysis/README.md

 8. Percentage of Students Passing Reading
 9. Overall Percentage of Students (those who passed both math adn reading)

 For Thomas High School, all of the 9th grade scores for math and reading were removed.
 The percentage of students passing math, reading, both subjects, and overall passing percentage needed to be recalculated with those scores removed.
 The summary points were not caluclated with THS 9th graders as "0" values.
-The same summary points were calculated for only 10-12th graders which were used for the per_school_summary_df(above).
-The following is a before and after picture.
+These summary points were calculated for only 10-12th graders which were used for the per_school_summary_df(above).
+The following is a before and after picture:

 INSERT BEFORE AND AFTER PICTURE

-Finally the below dataframes were created to complete the analysis with the new data:
+Finally, the below dataframes were created to complete the analysis with the new data:

 1. High Performing Schools
 2. Low Performing Schools